 What is the hourly rate of pay?

-The great majority of campus jobs are paid at Vermont minimum wage, which is $10.78 per hour as of January 1, 2019.
-A small handful of campus jobs which carry supervisory responsibilities pay more than minimum wage, and this is marked on their Handshake listings in cases where it applies.
+The great majority of campus jobs are paid at Vermont's minimum wage, which is $11.75.
+A small handful of campus jobs that carry supervisory responsibilities pay more than minimum wage, and this is marked on their Handshake listings in cases where it applies.

 How many hours can I work?

 All students may work up to 16 hours per week, and students in good academic standing are able to work up to 20 hours per week.
 Additionally, any student may flex up to 20 hours per week in order to make up missed work.

 As you work during the term, complete your online timesheets showing the hours you have worked during the current (usually two-week) pay period.
 Make sure to click "submit" on your timesheet(s) by the payroll deadline.
 Please refer to the full payroll schedule.
 Your paycheck is sent to your College mailbox, or you may have your check deposited directly in your bank account.
 To view your past pay statements, log in to your ADP account.

 Can I work if I don't have a work allotment in my financial aid package?